MBuchalik/cordova-build-architecture/README.md

 <preference name="buildArchitecture" value="x86" />
 ```

+## npm
+If you want to use npm instead of fetching the plugin from git, please have a look at paulpatarinski's npm package: https://www.npmjs.com/package/cordova-plugin-build-architecture

 ## Advanced configuration
 Crosswalk also allows you to generate 64 bit builds.
 This is usually done via a command line parameter, but also seems to be possible using the following preference:
 ```xml